More Expressive Attention with Negative Weights: Abstract

 \section{Abstract}

-We propose a novel attention mechanism, named \name, that enables attention weights to be negative for enhanced expressiveness, which stems from two key factors: (1) \name\ can shift the token deletion and copying function from a static OV matrix to dynamic QK inner products, with the OV matrix now focusing more on refinement or modification.
-The attention head can simultaneously delete, copy, or retain tokens by assigning them negative, positive, or minimal attention weights, respectively.
-As a result, a single attention head becomes more flexible and expressive.
-(2) \name\ improves the model's robustness against representational collapse, which can occur when earlier tokens are over-squashed into later positions, leading to homogeneous representations.
-Negative weights reduce effective information paths from earlier to later tokens, helping to mitigate this issue.
-We develop Transformer-like models which use \name\ as attention modules, including decoder-only models for language modeling and U-ViT diffusion models for image generation.
+We propose a novel attention mechanism, named \name, that enables attention weights to be negative for enhanced expressiveness.
+This stems from two key factors: (1) \name\ enhances parameter flexibility.
+For example, unlike traditional softmax attention heads, which use a static output-value (OV) matrix to delete or copy inputs that the heads attend to, \name\ naturally learns to use the sign of dynamic query-key (QK) inner products to represent these operations.
+This enables \name\ to perform multiple operations simultaneously within a single head.
+Meanwhile, \name's OV matrix can focus more on refinement.
+(2) \name\ improves the model's robustness against representational collapse by preventing earlier tokens from ``over-squashing'' into later positions.
+We develop Transformer-like models that use \name\ as attention modules, including decoder-only models with up to 1 billion parameters for language modeling and U-ViT diffusion models for image generation.
 Experiments show that models using \name\ exhibit superior performance compared to those employing traditional softmax attention modules.
 Our approach suggests a promising research direction for rethinking and breaking the entrenched constraints of traditional softmax attention, such as the requirement for non-negative weights.
-Our code is available at \url{https://github.com/trestad/CogAttn}.